 A board of directors consists of three or more directors and is required to appoint one or more representative directors.
-After the latest amendment the Companies Act becomes effective, a listed company will be obligated to have an outside director.
 In the case of a joint stock company with an audit and supervisory committee or nominating and other committees, a majority of each committee's members must be outside directors.